Slash Coleman: 2017–19

 session and found the interactive games, collective exercises and frequent eye contact helped him feel more connected, less alone and greatly improved his health.

-Coleman leads a laughter yoga session as part of World Mental Health Day.

 In 2018, Coleman received his certification as a Laughter Yoga Leader from Laughter Yoga University and began a yearlong laughter experiment.
 During the year, in addition to providing free laughter yoga sessions to over 9,000 members of his community, he hosted laughter flash mobs, a form of Jharokha Darshan called Laughing Darshan in busy storefront windows (in which strangers were invited to sit across from him and laugh), and warmed-up audiences with laughter yoga exercises before theatrical events.

 During this time, laughter yoga programs were established at Hunter Holmes McGuire Veterans Administration Medical Center and ASK Childhood Cancer Foundation.
 In addition, he began to speak as a keynote presenter on the benefits of laughter and its positive effect on the body.

 In 2019, Coleman was contacted by Dr. Madan Kataria, the founder of Laughter Yoga University.
 He travelled to Bangalore, India to study with the doctor in addition to being presented with the US Laughter Ambassador Award.

 Upon his return, Coleman founded Laughter Yoga Richmond and in conjunction with the Virginia Commonwealth University School of Medicine began to study the effects of laughter yoga on those suffering from alcoholism and drug-addiction.
 The preliminary studies explore how variables such as optimism and joy are effected by purposeful laughter yoga exercises and how those changes may affect the neuroplasticity of the brain.